shinjiwlab/shinjiwlab.github.io/_posts/2023-10-03-foundations.md

 Unlike text-driven Large Language Models, many spoken language tasks are inherently multi-modal: we often interact with these speech models through text, either as an input or output.
 This makes paired speech-text data a neccessity, but it is much more difficult to acquire compared to unpaired speech or unpaired text.
 Companies like Google and Meta are able to train large-scale speech foundation models <d-cite key="pmlr-v202-radford23a, zhang2023google,barrault2023seamlessm4t,pratap2023scaling"></d-cite> through their access to considerable amounts of internal paired data that remain unreleased, often due to privacy or copyright restrictions. **How can researchers train more powerful models using the newest techniques, without access to sufficient amounts of data?**

 Our answer is YODAS, a Youtube-Oriented Dataset for Audio and Speech that consists of **over 500k hours of speech data across 140 languages, with 420k hours of the data having paired textual transcripts**.
 To create YODAS, we extensively crawled Youtube for about half a year, collecting both audio data and the provided transcriptions.
 These transcriptions however, are not synced with the speech.
 We need to first align each sentence in the transcript to timestamps in the audio, after which we can segment the audio into smaller clips.
-Without this step, the audio would be too long and not fit into the GPU for model training (we address this in a future work coming soon!).
+Without this step, the audio would be too long and not fit into the GPU for model training.

 To perform the segmentation, we used a pre-trained acoustic model <d-cite key="liUniversal"></d-cite> to align the speech and text.
 Along with the speech-text alignments, the model also gives us a score based off the CTC loss.
 We can thus use this as a metric to determine the quality of the aligned speech/text and filter out poor quality samples.
 A per-language and per-writing system breakdown of the filtered dataset are shown below: